-Relationship between transthoracic contrast echocardiography (TTCE) grades and the cardiac cycle when the contrast was first visualised in the left atrium discussed previously [22, 24].
-An important finding in our study, partially confirmed by the results of VAN GENT et al. [24] (where none of the patients with PAVMs on thoracic CT and a TTCE grade 1 were candidates for embolotherapy), is that there is an apparent relationship between the size of the feeding artery and TTCE grade.
+These findings justify the need of a thoracic CT after positive TTCE in all patients with grade 3 or 3 and 4 where almost all of the patients will have a PAVMs on CT and most of them will be suitable for embolization (24).
+In patients with TTCE grade 2, only a reduced percentage will have a PAVMs detected on CT and most of them will have a feeding artery too small to perform embolotheraphy (24).
+However, it still appears justified to perform a CT after TTCE because, as shown in our study, it is possible to find patients with a feeding artery of 2 mm or more.
+In patients with TTCE grade 1, as discuss previously, although we did not find PAVMs on CT it is feasible to see them (22, 24).
+An important finding in our study and, partially confirmed by the results of van Gent et al (24) (where none of the patients with PAVMs on thoracic CT and a TTCE grade 1 were candidates for embolotherapy), is that there is an apparent relationship between the size of the feeding artery and TTCE grade.
 Although this was detected only in a small group of patients, we would expect that the few patients with grade 1 TTCE and a PAVM on thoracic CT will not have a feeding artery large enough to permit embolotherapy.
 Therefore, it could avoid in this group, the performance of a CT following TTCE or, the control studies with CT.
-However, more data are probably necessary before discontinuing thoracic CT after a positive TTCE for RLS.
+However, probably more data are necessary, before to discontinuing thoracic CT after a positive TTCE for RLS.